ankitgtron/CryptoPulse/README.md

 ### **Project Overview: Crypto Dashboard**
-This project involves creating a **Crypto Dashboard** to display real-time cryptocurrency data.
+**CryptoPulse:** This project involves creating a **Crypto Dashboard** to display real-time cryptocurrency data.
 The app will showcase cryptocurrency prices, historical data, and dynamic charts using **ApexCharts.js**.
 The platform will connect to an API that provides live market data and update the dashboard with new information.

 ---